blinkhorn/blinkhorn.tech/_posts/2023-07-25-black-magic-recordings-companion-web-application.md

 * * *

-After a few coding sessions on that dock, I had a working full-stack serverless companion application that leveraged AWS Lambda (Python and Node.js), API Gateway, Amazon S3, DynamoDB, Amazon Cognito, and a Vue.js UI, all tied together by AWS Amplify.
+After a few coding sessions on that dock, I had a working full stack serverless companion application that leveraged AWS Lambda (Python and Node.js), API Gateway, Amazon S3, DynamoDB, Amazon Cognito, and a Vue.js UI, all tied together by AWS Amplify.

 The application looked sleek to my eyes, so I bought a domain name for it on Route 53, which remains the only part of the application I have had to pay anything for on AWS (the rest has stayed in the free tier, +/- $0.02 a month).